csexton/basicsofrubygems-showoff/nice/nice.md

             ┣ my_gem.rb
             ┗ my_gem/

+.notes lib is added to the load path

-!SLIDE
+!SLIDE incremental bullets

-# About the loadpath
+# About that there loadpath

+ * `require "my_gem/factory"`

+ * `lib/my_gem/factory.rb`

+.notes put our code in lib/my_gem/base and libe/my_gem.rb would just require it.
-Files in `lib/` are in the load path, so nest everything except <GEMNAME>.rb under that.
+.notes Files in `lib/` are in the load path, so nest everything except <GEMNAME>.rb under that.
 Gives us a namespace.

-    require "my_gem/factory"

-loads

-    /lib/my_gem/factory.rb

-.notes put our code in lib/my_gem/base and libe/my_gem.rb would just require it.